 Pharmacogenomics (PGx), or pharmacogenetics, is the study of how a person’s genes influence their response to various drugs.

 Your body metabolizes, or breaks down, medication over time.
-This is done mostly in the liver, with molecules called enzymes.
+This happens mostly in the liver, with molecules called enzymes.
 Just six enzymes are responsible for metabolizing more than 90% of all psychiatric medications.
 Your DNA contains genes that tell your body how to make these enzymes.

-Each of these genes has variations that lead to differences in the way enzymes are structured and how they work.
+Each of these genes has variations that lead to differences in enzyme structure and function.

 Just as differences in genes can lead to one person being blonde and another being a redhead, differences in this set of genes can lead to two people processing the same medication in different ways.